AdamskiK/warsaw_vehicles_app/README.md

 - Nginx
 - apps deployment

-The app is available under the link: https://warsawvehicles.com/
+The app is available under the link: https://warsawvehicles.com/ (currently unavailable, might be back soon)

-The future directions are to add a tram schedule and enhance the application performance.
+Next steps regarding this application refer to enhancing performance issues and adding additional features like a tram schedule.